 This course surveys the history of how Catholics have lived their faith in what is now the United States from 1492 to the present.
-It studies the major moments in the establishment & development of the Catholic Church in the country, using selected readings of source documents describing both institutional & personal aspects of Catholicism.
+It studies the major moments in the establishment & development of the Catholic Church in the country, describing both institutional & personal aspects of Catholicism.
 The history of selected dioceses and current issues in church/state relations are included.